cgreenhalgh/radarbase101/README.md

            CREATED              STATUS                                 PORTS
                                   NAMES
 74aed96ac4bc        nginx:1.14.0-alpine                          "nginx -g 'daem
-on of…"    About a minute ago   Up 4 seconds                           0.0.0.0:8 0->80/tcp, 0.0.0.0:443->443/tcp   radar-cp-hadoop-stack_webserver_1
+on ofï¿½"    About a minute ago   Up 4 seconds                           0.0.0.0:8 0->80/tcp, 0.0.0.0:443->443/tcp   radar-cp-hadoop-stack_webserver_1
 0a5f7f22ce7e        radarbase/radar-connect-hdfs-sink:0.2.0      "/etc/confluent
-/dock…"    About a minute ago   Up About a minute (health: starting)
+/dockï¿½"    About a minute ago   Up About a minute (health: starting)
                                   radar-cp-hadoop-stack_radar-hdfs-connector_1
 aaaadab454c4        radarcns/radar-dashboard:2.1.0               "./init.sh"
            About a minute ago   Up About a minute (healthy)